Retaining Walls with Geogrid

 Install next course of blocks and geogrid

 - Once the base course is complete, begin installing the first layer of AB Reinforcement Grid.
-When using AB or AB Europa Collection, begin by placing the edge of the geogrid against the back of the raised front lip and rolling it out along the retaining wall.
+When using AB, AB Aztec or the AB Europa Collection, begin by placing the edge of the geogrid against the back of the raised front lip and rolling it out along the retaining wall.
 For AB Fieldstone, place the edge of the geogrid in the middle of the facing unit.
 Always refer to your approved plans for exact size and location.

 Never compact directly on top of grid